zhang-xd18/AlterOpt/README.md

 #### B. Checkpoint and results downloading
-The pretrained checkpoint used for online updating is provided in the `codes/pretrained` diectory along with the repository.
+The pretrained checkpoint used for online updating is provided in the `code/pretrain` directory along with the repository.

 #### C. Project Tree Arrangement